fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/08_io_and_text/02_stream_redirection.md

 - STDOUT - standard output
 - STDERR - standard error

-In unix, these map directly to file descriptors: 0, 1, 2.
+In unix, these map directly to file descriptors: 0, 1, 2 - unix systems assign identification numbers for each opened "file".
+Since these streams are somewhat special files and are always opened they have fixed IDs.

 ## redirecting output